sequentech/step/README.md

 to the wrong instance of Hasura.
 Possibly, you're running VS Code with Codespaces and a local Hasura client as well, so the container port is being forwarded to a different port than 8080.

+### The disk/codespace runs out of space

+Clean the disk with:

+    docker system prune --all
+    nix-collect-garbage